hudson-and-thames/arbitragelab/docs/source/additional_information/analytics.rst

 .. warning::

-   * Please don't alter or change any of the code as this is a violation of our licence agreement.
+   * Please don't alter or change any of the code as this is a violation of our license agreement.
    * We do provide a separate enterprise license for companies that want to white label or alter code.
    * All changes are flagged by the system.